Unsupported Browser

 Ryan Merkow, MD, MS

-Dr. Merkow completed his undergraduate education at the University of Wisconsin-Madison and medical education at the University of Colorado Denver School of Medicine.
-He was a general surgery resident at the University of Chicago (2010–2015) and currently is a fellow at the Memorial Sloan-Kettering Cancer Center in New York, NY.
-His career plans and interests are in surgical oncology, surgical outcomes, and health services research.
-(Presentations and Publications)
+Dr. Merkow completed his undergraduate education at the University of Wisconsin-Madison and his medical education at the University of Colorado Denver School of Medicine.
+He was a general surgery resident at the University of Chicago (2010–2015) and is currently a fellow at the Memorial Sloan-Kettering Cancer Center in New York, NY.
+His research focuses primarily on surgical outcomes, quality improvement, and patient safety, which has been published in over 150 peer-reviewed articles in highly respected journals.